PoliticalGraveyard.com

 Kinney, Samuel R. — of Voluntown, New London County, Conn.
 Member of Connecticut state house of representatives from Voluntown, 1839.
 Burial location unknown.

 Kinney, Simon — of Bureau County, Ill.
-Delegate to Illinois state constitutional convention Bureau County, 1847.
+Delegate to Illinois state constitutional convention from Bureau County, 1847.
 Burial location unknown.

 Kinney, Steve — of Redondo Beach, Los Angeles County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 2008.
 Still living as of 2008.